Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*Keizaal won't launch through MO2.*"

-Please ensure you have .NET v5.0 installed.
-Download the desktop app x64 AND the console app x64 versions from Microsoft [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime){:target="_blank" rel="noopener"}.
+Please ensure you have [.NET v5.0](https://dotnet.microsoft.com/download/dotnet/5.0/runtime){:target="_blank" rel="noopener"} installed.
+Download the desktop app x64 AND the console app x64 versions from Microsoft.

 ### "*Plugins are getting deactivated in the right panel.*"